 Ascending Path strongly recommends that you consider purchasing trip insurance in the event of weather, illness or any other emergency, which delays or prevents you from reaching your destination during your trip.
 Take this time to review our Cancellation Policy to determine where additional coverage might be applicable to your situation.
-We recommend clients to purchase trip insurance: Insure My Trip or Travel Guard.
+We recommend clients purchase travel insurance from Yonder.

 Please come prepared for your trip and read AP’s Essential Eligibility Criteria.
 Ascending Path, LLC reserves the right to deny program admission to any individual whom APLLC believes does not fulfill our Essential Eligibility Criteria and/or is not prepared physically, technically or psychologically for a program or to disqualify them from any portion of the trip.

-On a case-by-case basis we consider exceptions, usually we recommend buying out a trip as a private with your own guide.
+On a case-by-case basis we consider exceptions.
+For better risk management, we recommend buying out a trip as a private with your own guide.
 This is only available with advanced reservations, within safety parameters and as space and staffing is available.
 Please email us your request, we are more than happy to think of solutions- just to make it happen for you.